Kavtuai/DiscordMeme/README.md

 # Install & Use

-- NPM Modüllerini daha kolay kurabilmeniz için konsola`npm install` yazınız.
+- Type `npm install` in the console so that you can install NPM Modules more easily.